What’s Your Refresh Strategy? by Ark Data Centres, 3rd February 2016

-But if you’re in the enviable position of having cracked the hardware/application separation challenge, then you’ll be able to pursue a highly optimised nine-to-18 month refresh cycle that could potentially generate significant bottom line savings.
+But if you’re in the enviable position of having cracked the hardware/application separation challenge, then you’ll be able to pursue a highly optimised nine-to-18 month refresh cycle that could potentially generate significant bottom-line savings.

 That’s not such a crazy concept, considering that in that time frame a new generation of IT kit will have emerged that’s capable of ‘doing’ twice as much as the previous generation.
 So, within three years, your infrastructure could be doing the same job using just one-fourth of the kit/space required today.

-Gartner recommends IT should annually review business demands and technology evolutions, implementing a rolling refresh strategy to stay head of the curve.
+Gartner recommends IT should annually review business demands and technology evolutions, implementing a rolling refresh strategy to stay ahead of the curve.
 It’s an approach many of our customers are keen to pursue – and it’s a strategy we’re perfectly placed to support.

-In today’s world this gives you a distinct advantage, because no one can predict what technology will be capable of in five years’ time, let alone the next 25.
+In today’s world, this gives you a distinct advantage, because no one can predict what technology will be capable of in five years’ time, let alone the next 25.